-In accordance with Government Auditing Standards, we have also issued our report dated February 7, 2020 on our consideration of the City's internal control over financial reporting related to the Streets and Roads and Transit Funds and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters, and the Transportation Development Act.
+In accordance with Government Auditing Standards, we have also issued our report dated February 12, 2021 on our consideration of the City's internal control over financial reporting related to the Transportation Development Act Fund and on our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters, and the Transportation Development Act.
 The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing and not to provide an opinion on internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the City's internal control over financial reporting and compliance in accordance with Government Auditing Standards in considering the City's internal control over financial reporting and compliance in accordance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the City's internal control over financial reporting and compliance.